YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 .. parsed-literal::
    GDE> change -region master -dynamic=temp -key=100

-This command changes the region master to use the segment temp and establishes a maximum KEY_SIZE of 100 characters for the next creation of a file for this region.
+This command changes the region "master" to use the segment "temp" and establishes a maximum KEY_SIZE of 100 characters for the next creation of a file for this region.
 The segment change takes effect the first time the system uses the Global Directory after the GDE session EXITs, while the KEY_SIZE change takes effect after the next MUPIP CREATE that creates a new database file for segment temp.

 ++++++++++++++
 Delete